What Is a MOV: Metal Oxide Varistor Tutorial

 Choosing the Right MOV for Protection

 Now that we know what a Metal Oxide Varistor is and how it protects your circuit from transient voltage.
-Let’s look at a few tips to help you chose the right Metal Oxide Varistor for circuit protection.
+Let’s look at a few tips to help you choose the right Metal Oxide Varistor for circuit protection.

 1. The first thing you need to do when choosing a Metal Oxide Varistor is to determine the continuous working voltage.
 This is the voltage you will provide across the varistor.
 Thus, you should select the varistor with a maximum DC or AC voltage that’s slightly higher than the applied voltage.